Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 author: Nathan Rijksen
 date: 2014-09-11
 tags: [history,features,changelog]
 description: The first version of Komodo was released roughly 14 years ago.
-This means Komodo is older than some of it's users.. and yet it's held up remarkably well.
+This means Komodo is older than some of its users.. and yet its held up remarkably well.
 Yes it was starting to show signs of aging, but Komodo 8 came with some age-reversing serum so this dragon isn't going anywhere.
 layout: blog
 ---